kubernetes/community/contributors/guide/issue-triage.md

 - [windows](https://github.com/orgs/kubernetes/projects/8)

 We encourage more SIGs to use project boards to enhance visibility and tracking.
 If you'd like some help getting started, visit [GitHub's documentation](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) or reach out to **#sig-contribex**.

+### DevStats
+The CNCF has created a [suite of Grafana dashboards and charts](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&from=now-7d&to=now-1h&refresh=15m) for collecting metrics about Kubernetes.
+These help SIGs to view real-time metrics on many aspects of their workflow, including:
+- [Issue Velocity](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&from=1587157094179&to=1587758294179&refresh=15m&panelId=8&fullscreen): How quickly issues are resolved
+- [PR Velocity](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&from=1587157166022&to=1587758366022&refresh=15m&panelId=9&fullscreen): Including PR workload per SIG, PR time to approve and merge, and other data

 ## Triaging Processes and Advice from SIGs
 Several SIGs consistently meet weekly or monthly to triage issues.
 Here are some of their process guides: